MaximKarpovich/StreamLabsTestTask/README.md

 4. Created native module

 ## Note:
 **I understand that it may seem a bit like a cheat, to use existing implementation.
-But as long as test task is intended to demonstrate ability to learn new technologies quickly, I think it is step forward.
+I am sure, without solid understanding of what is going on in the code, it would not be possible to run it.
+As long as test task is intended to demonstrate ability to learn new technologies quickly, I think it is step forward.
 Anyway, now I have the idea of StreamLabs project architecture and workflow** :))

 ## Steps to build and run:
 1. Enter root catalog of test task